 GP Earnings for the Financial Year ending 30 June 2021

 All GP Practices are required to declare mean earnings (i.e. average pay) for GPs working to deliver NHS services to patients at each practice.

-This is for 2 full time GPs and 10 locum GPs who worked in the practice for more than 6 months.
+This is for 2 full time GPs, 2 part time GPs and 3 locum GPs who worked in the practice for more than six months.

 You may be aware that all practices are required to provide all their patients with a named GP who will have overall responsibility for the care and support that our surgery provides to them.

 Dr Sejal Pandya will be the named GP who has overall responsibility for the health care and support that our GP practice provides to you.
 This does not prevent you from seeing any GP in the practice as you currently do.
 All the clinicians at the practice will continue to manage your health care in the same way as previously.

 You do not need to take any further action.